bni/WakeServer/README.md

 # WakeServer
-OS X menu item to wake up a fileserver using Wake On LAN.
-Click the star to boot the server and wait.
-After the fileserver has booted a share on it is mounted in the finder.
+macOS menu item to wake up a fileserver using Wake On LAN.
+Click the star to wake/boot the server.

 ![Screenshot 1](https://raw.github.com/bni/WakeServer/master/screenshot1.png)